Datt1994/DPSlideMenu/README.md

 }

+#3rd step
-3rd step-> alloc & init in all ViewController
+-> alloc & init in all ViewController

 - (void)viewDidLoad {